 With a busy schedule, this is a lifesaver when it comes to quick and easy meals.
 I have been making this Salmon Sushi Stack on repeat, but I have also been making shortcut stir-fries with leftover veggies, breakfast bowls with eggs, and sweet post-workout snacks almost daily since.
 There are so many possibilities.

 - Cooked rice: The base of this recipe is cooked rice combined with soy sauce and rice vinegar for lots of flavors.
-To keeps things quick and easy, Minute Rice Cups are an excellent option.
+To keep things quick and easy, Minute Rice Cups are an excellent option.
 Simply microwave them for one minute and the bowls are ready for assembly.
-Minute Rice Cups come in many different varieties - brown rice, Jasmine rice, or white rice would all work great.
+Minute Rice Cups come in many different varieties - brown rice, Jasmine rice, sushi rice, white rice would all work great.

 - Salmon: Leftover cooked salmon, canned salmon, canned tuna, cooked chopped shrimp, or even smoked salmon would all work for this sushi stack.

 - Avocado: Avocado adds flavor to this recipe and also acts as a binder for the ingredients.
 Make sure to cut it into small chunks or mash it for the best results.

 - Cucumbers: To add some crunch, a layer of thinly sliced cucumbers is the perfect way to finish the dish.,